jglazar/notes/quant_interview/corporate_accounting.md

   * underfunded pension and post-retirement obligations
   * if pensionfound in both assets and liabilities, then assets represents pension fund and liabilities represents total due.

+## Cash flow statement

+Cash flow statement is cash inflow and outflow in some period.
+  * Most "honest" accounting statement
+  * Cash flows from operations (after taxes + interest expenses)
+  * Cash flows from investing (incl divestiture, acquisitions/cap ex, disposal/purchase of financial assets)
+  * Cash flows from financing (issues/repurchase of equity, issue/ repayment of debt, dividend payment)
+  * Sum = net change in cash balance

+Cash flows from operations
+  * Start with net income from income statement
+  * Add back depreciation/amortization and non-cash expenses
+  * Add or subtract changes in accounts receivable, inventory, other current assets/liabilities, accounts payable, and taxes due.
+  * This captures change in non-cash working capital (= non-cash current assets - non-debt current liabilities), which correlates negatively with cash flows (ties up cash).

+Cash flows from investing
+  * Investments in operating assets -- -capex, +divestitures of assets, -cash acquisitions (divestitures = selling old equipment, e.g.)
+    * Drives growth in revenue/operating income
+  * Investments in non-operating assets -- -financial assets, -non-operating assets, +divestitures of securities

+Cash flows from financing
+  * Net cash from/to debt -- +debt raised, -debt repaid
+  * Net cash from/to equity -- +new equity issuances, -dividends paid, -stock buybacks
+    * 1980s saw introduction of buybacks.
+Those who sell back gain cash, and those who don't gain bigger equity slice.
+  * Note that interest expenses are already accounted for in net income

+Cash flows can predict free cash flow to equity = possible dividend
+  * Start with cash flows from operations
+  * Add investments in operating assets (see Investing above)
+  * Add net case from/to debt (see Financing above)

+### Problems

+1. To get operating cash flows:
+  * Take net income and add back depr./amort. and other non-cash charges
+2. After that, consider:
+  * Increasing inventory decreases CF and increasing accounts payable increases CF
+3. Acquisitions may be made with cash, stock, or mix.
+What shows up under investing activities?
+  * Cash-based acquisitions and the cash portion of mixed acquisitions
+4. Dividends can be cash or stock.
+Buybacks can be kept as treasury stock or destroyed.
+What shows up under financing?
+  * Cash dividends and all buybacks
+5. Cash flows for young, high-growth companies have:
+  * Negative operations, negative investing, positive financing

+### Examples